GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/messaging/FNCSBridge_Input.rst

 	{"command": "isInitialized"}

-Is Initialized Output
+Is Initialized Output - Returns simulator initializtion status (true/false) and any initialization messages.
 ::

 	{"command": "isInitialized", "response":<true/false>, "output":"Any messages from FNCS regarding initialization"}

-Next Time Step Input - Increments the simulator to the specified timestep
+Next Time Step Input - Increments the simulator to the specified timestep, in a typical real-time simulation it will be incremented once per second.
 ::

 	{"command": "nextTimeStep", "currentTime":<seconds from start of simulation>}